 In addition to direct financing from schools, a number of outside organizations provide financial aid and scholarship funding to students attending independent schools in the national capital region.
 The list below provides information on some of these groups:

-This organization provides scholarships for academically talented students of color to attend independent private schools.
+A Better Chance is an organization provides scholarships for academically talented students of color to attend independent private schools.
 The program helps place about 500 scholars annually in participating independent schools.
-Click here to visit their site.

-Since 1964 The Black Student Fund has provided financial aid and other support services to low- and moderate-income African-American students from the national capital region.
+Since 1964, The Black Student Fund has provided financial aid and other support services to low- and moderate-income African-American students from the national capital region.
 Many of AISGW’s 75 member schools participate in the program.
-Click here to visit their site.

-This organization provides an academic and social enrichment program for a diverse group of high-potential fourth grade students who, without financial assistance, could not consider an independent school education.
-Click here to visit the Web site.
+Emerging Scholars is an organization provides an academic and social enrichment program for a diverse group of high-potential fourth grade students who, without financial assistance, could not consider an independent school education.

-This program provides financial assistance to both Catholic and non-Catholic students applying for admission to Catholic high schools in the Archdiocese of Washington (see above for more details).
-Click here to visit their site.
+The FitzGerald Program is a program provides financial assistance to both Catholic and non-Catholic students applying for admission to Catholic high schools in the Archdiocese of Washington (see above for more details).

-This foundation annually selects high-achieving students with demonstrated financial need to receive scholarship and educational assistance.
+The Jack Kente Cooke Foundation annually selects high-achieving students with demonstrated financial need to receive scholarship and educational assistance.
 Students apply for the program during their 7th-grade year and enter the program during their 8th-grade year.
-Click here to visit their site.

-This fund provides financial-aid grants and mentoring support to Latino students wishing to attend Washington, D.C.-area independent schools.
+The Latino Student Fund provides financial-aid grants and mentoring support to Latino students wishing to attend Washington, D.C.-area independent schools.
 Many of AISGW’s 75 member schools participate in the program.
-Click here to visit their site.